Myths About Online Learning

 MYTH: Online schools don't meet requirements for public schools.

 FACT: WVVA is a public school that operates outside of a traditional classroom.
 Students are required to take standardized tests mandated by the state of West Virginia.
-The Stride K12 curriculum is developed by a team of education professionals dedicated to engaging young minds and providing interesting and interactive learning experiences.
+The K12 curriculum is developed by a team of education professionals dedicated to engaging young minds and providing interesting and interactive learning experiences.